MonkeyToiletLadder/leaf/README.md

 	Solution:
-	Part of the following code, lines 130 - 134, does this by checking if the dot product of the circle velocity onto the segment is within the dot products of the segment onto itself.
+	Part of the following code does this by checking if the dot product of the circle velocity onto the segment is within the dot products of the segment onto itself.